jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/billing/index.md

 ---
 ##Billing terminology

 Several terms pertain to billing; for example, *application instance* and *application user*.
-To become familiar with the billing terminology, see the [IBM DevOps Services Terms of Use](https://hub.jazz.net/terms).
+For an explanation of billing terminology, [see the IBM DevOps Services Terms of Use](https://hub.jazz.net/terms).

 &copy; Copyright IBM Corporation 2013, 2014.